U8NWXD/oppia-wiki/Custom-Pylint-checks.md

 No matter what `prints_hello_world(src)` returns, it's wrong!
 If it returns `True`, then the program exits without printing `Hello, world!`, but if it returns `False`, then the program does print `Hello, world!`.
 The only other alternative is for `prints_hello_world(src)` to run forever and never return anything, which really isn't useful.
 Since this argument would work for any linter `prints_hello_world()`, no such linter can exist.
 This is a variation of the halting problem, which is one of the most famous examples of undecidable problems in computability theory.

-This argument is somewhat esoteric, but it has important implications for writing linter rules. **If you want to prevent code that behaves a certain way, any linter you write must either miss some code that performs the undesired behavior or raise an error on benign code, or both.** Since we can't write a perfect linter, don't worry about trying to handle cases where a programmer is trying to circumvent your rule.
+This argument is somewhat esoteric, but it has important implications for writing linter rules. **If you want to prevent code that behaves a certain way, any linter you write must miss some code that performs the undesired behavior, raise an error on benign code, or both.** Since we can't write a perfect linter, don't worry about trying to handle cases where a programmer is trying to circumvent your rule.
 Instead, focus on writing a rule to cover the ways developers normally write code.

 #### Write the AST checker